 Sharing your research with your colleagues, the research community, and a global audience begins when your findings are published, but it doesn’t have to stop there.
-With an ever-growing list of tools to help people communicate, the opportunities for researchers to share their work more broadly continues to increase.
+With an ever-growing list of online tools to help people communicate, the opportunities for researchers to share their work more broadly continues to increase.

 Not only do these tools provide researchers with a platform to voice their findings, they also allow researchers the creativity to share their work in interesting and engaging ways.
 Researchers are no longer limited to words on a page, or only producing figures in black and white.
 They can now include their own personal touches by adding color to figures, and can attract wider audiences through videos, posters, and maintaining a presence on social media.